 Some folks in the neighborhood had an early ’70s vintage house with a pretty seriously failing tub surround.
 The house had been flipped and re-sold sometime in the late 90s, and the tub surround had at that time been redone in the least expensive way possible:

 Aesthetics aside, a basic 4×4 white ceramic tile tub surround is fine so long as it’s installed with proper waterproofing.
 Unfortunately, tile installed directly on top of drywall is NOT waterproof at all.
-Ten years after being flipped, the tub surround was showing classic signs of a dissolving moldy wall substrate:
+Fifteen years after being flipped, the tub surround was showing classic signs of a dissolving moldy wall substrate:

 Demo showed definite mold in the wall framing around the tub spout and fixtures (easy to fix with the wall completely opened up).
 Interestingly, there was surprisingly little mold and moisture damage in the tub surround wall areas where the shower spray didn’t hit directly.